amirdy/comment_analyzer/README.md

 |:--:|
 |Attention|

-Then, a combination of Attention outputs and Encoder hiddens were given to the Decoder.
+Then, a combination of Attention outputs and the Encoder hiddens were given to the Decoder.
 |<img src="README_Files/Decoder.JPG"  width = "622"  > |
 |:--:|
 |Decoder Network|